 In 2008, Webster was selected as New England’s first-ever FEMA Federal Preparedness Coordinator.
 In this role, he implemented national programs to assist elementary school students to prepare themselves and their families for all sorts of disasters.
 Webster also initiated a nationally-recognized FEMA interface between the federal agency and over 200 Northeast colleges and universities as well as a unique agreement with the American Red Cross for shared preparedness efforts.
 He also coordinated FEMA Region 1’s initial responses to the 2013 Boston Marathon bombings.
 The International Association of Emergency Managers designated him a Certified Emergency Manager in 2012.

 Webster is a graduate of the Coast Guard Academy, and holds master’s degrees from both the Naval Postgraduate School and the Naval War College.
-The Commandant of the Coast Guard and the Foundation for Coast Guard History recognized Webster in 2012 for his 30 year commitment to service history.
+The Commandant of the Coast Guard and the Foundation for Coast Guard History recognized Webster in 2012 for his 30-year commitment to service history.

-I am available for speaking engagements before listening audiences, and I value the opportunity to share in-depth information about the tragic sinking of the Sol e Mar.
+I am available for speaking engagements before listening audiences, and I value the opportunity to share in-depth information about a range of topics related to the the three federal agencies (USCG, TSA, FEMA) and experiences (JFK Jr./Egypt Air 990 air crashes, 9-1-1, Boston Marathon bombing) and my writings.
 If there’s anything I can answer for you about the content of the lecture, do not hesitate to contact me.